ezsystems/ezpublish-legacy/doc/bc/5.90/php7.md

              $this->ContentObjectID = $rows['id'];
 ```

-Other more common examples are classes extending `eZPersistentObject` or `eZDataType`.

-You should also consider changing your own code to use PHP 5 style constructor while doing this,
+For best results you should also consider changing your own code to use PHP 5 style constructors.
-in example above that would imply changing `function eZFindResultNode` to `function __construct`.
+In the example above that would mean renaming `function eZFindResultNode` to `function __construct` and,
+if you think that other code might exist which extends the `eZFindResultNode` class, add back a courtesy
+`eZFindResultNode` function that does nothing but call `__construct`

 Further reading:
 - http://php.net/manual/en/language.oop5.decon.php